Suffolk: Water warning after sewage discharge

 "It was the sheer volume," he said.
 "The amount of material coming through the plant was more than could be fully processed."

-The village is working with the state Department of Environmental Conservation and Suffolk County Department of Health.
-It hired the firm J.R.
+The village is working with the state Department of Environmental Conservation and Suffolk County Department of Health to fix the problems, Pallas said.
+The village retained the firm J.R.
 Holzmacher, of Ronkonkoma, on Tuesday to investigate what went wrong, he said.
+There's no cost estimate for the contract at this time, village officials said.

 "The first time was looked at as an anomaly, more than anything else.
-When it happened the second time, clearly we needed to do an investigation," he said in an interview Wednesday.
+When it happened the second time, clearly we needed to do an investigation," Pallas said in an interview Wednesday.

 The county health advisory followed a New York alert of the discharge "laden with activated sludge particles....
 Activated sludge could potentially contain pathogenic organisms."